18F/handbook/pages/general-information-and-resources/chicago.md

 normal rates start at $30.
 Street parking is hard to come by.
 See above recommendations on public transit.

+### Walking

+Chicago is a very walkable city; plenty of hotels, coffee shops, restaurants, and bars are within walking distance of the office.
+Grant Park and the lakefront (including the lakefront path) are all close by.

+### Biking

+Short-term bikes can be rented via [Divvy](https://www.divvybikes.com/). $15 buys a 24-hour pass with unlimited 3-hour rides.

 ## How do I...?

 ### Enter the building for the first time (or if I don't have a GSA badge)?